alex-nowicki/tome/src/pages/garuda/stories/strays-episode-1.md

 He shuts the door behind him, hearing the lock click.
 Chantico will be spending the next few days rooting out the overrides he had installed.
 Here’s hoping she’s not as good as the guy he got.

 He finally makes it to his cabin, opening the door and spotting his ancient leather chair, “Hello my old friend.”
 He collapses into it, fitting perfectly.
-He closes his eyes and looks forward to not thinking for a solid five minutes, but curse his brain, the image of Val glitching just barges right in.
-He has no idea how he’s going to afford the care she needs.
+He closes his eyes and looks forward to not thinking for a solid five minutes, but curse his brain, the image of Val freezing like a shut off drone just barges right in.
+He has no idea how he’s going to find the credits for the care she needs.
 With the low pay and Khuyen’s extra cut, there won’t be much to go around.
+He considers reaching out to Desiree to see if there's anything she could do.
+By all accounts, the last job he did for her went perfectly, except for getting kicked off the roster.
 Problems for tomorrow when his brain isn’t so fogged up with brew.
 He opens up a link to the local network node to distract himself, requesting info on the Intergalactic Rescue Agency.
 The first search hit is a newsreel from those two morning show baffoons, Mint and Olaf.
 He downloads the packet and spools it up, the video painting itself across his vision.

 “Welcome to Silver Sunrise, the best morning news show as voted by you, employees of the ODI corporation.
 I’m your host Mint Fonseca, and as always, I’m joined by my co-host Olaf Banza.
 We have an incredible show for you today, starting with a truly bizarre press conference that happened yesterday afternoon.
 Take it away Olaf.”

 “Thank you Mint.
 Social was buzzing yesterday with a rare sighting of none other than the controversial Niska Nanotech heiress, Severina Niska.
 The heiress, who hadn't been spotted since last year’s scandal, attended a press conference for a new company launch.”

 Video cuts to Severina at a podium, tall and beautiful, though she takes pains to hide it with an asymmetric haircut of bright white hair, and heavy, jagged makeup popular with the illegal Antiwork movement.
 The funny thing is, even with all that effort, the millions of credits that went into tailoring her genome still win out.
 “I’m here today to announce my patronage of the Interstellar Rescue Agency.
 Selassie’s vision for an organization that offers aid to those who need it, when they need it, without taking a single credit in payment.
 We live in a political system that benefits only a few, while the many struggle to survive.
-If you’re a colony in the Frontier struggling to repair a water filtration system and the corporation that sold it to you refusing to service it, because their parent company wants the land instead.
+If you’re a colony in the Frontier struggling to repair a water filtration system and the corporation that sold it to you is refusing to service it, because their parent company wants the land instead.
 IRA offers a glimpse of what our worlds could be like if we chose generosity over profit.
 If you need help, we will be there for you, connect to this Q node–”

 The video cuts back to the hosts, Mint laughing with her dazzlingly perfect teeth as if she’s in a perfume ad.
 “Outrageous.
 You think she’s hit the bottom, but then she keeps going.”